DroneBridge/openvg/README.md

 Loads a font using the font's name and style.
 This uses fontconfig to search the installed fonts for the nearest matching font and loads that (so if the requested font isn't found a similar one is used).
-The name is the family name of the font e.g, DejaVuSans, Roboto, Courier and can also include a style like Italic, Bold.
+The name is the family name of the font e.g, DejaVuSans, Roboto, Courier and can also include a style like Italic or Bold.
 If a style is wanted it is put directly after the family name and a colon e.g. Roboto:Italic

 	void unloadfont(Fontinfo font)